 Cavtat and its Harbor, a great addition to our shore day in Dubrovnik

 It was a gorgeous day for this panoramic drive and we were thrilled to be in a comfortable, air-conditioned, vehicle.
 As he drove, Stjepan talked about the history of Croatia, the dictator Tito, and the conflict of the 90s.
-Once again we were reminded of how little we knew about other countries’ histories.
+(Chatting with a local guide is a great way to learn more about other countries’ histories.)
 We had read about Tito but hadn’t understood how the citizens of his country saw him – a smart man, balancing Yugoslavia between the demands of the USSR and the western world.

 Eventually we came to the gorgeous town of Cavtat.
-This town is a favorite vacation for the yachting crowd as was evidenced by the spectacular boats lining the harbor.
+This town is a favorite vacation destination for the yachting crowd, as evidenced by the spectacular boats lining the harbor.
 We strolled along the promenade, enjoying the sea breezes, and watched kids playing water polo.

 At the end of the harbor sits the chapel of Our Lady of the Snows.
 Tradition holds that when the town of Cavtat was attacked, the Virgin Mary sent a rare snow storm to repel the attackers and save the city.
 The church contains an important piece of art, the polyptych of Saint Michael by Vicko Dobricevic (d.
 1510)

 Stjepan gave us some time to explore the town and the 15th century church of St Nicolas while he went for the van.
 Just enough time for an ice cream.

 As we’d had an informative tour of Dubrovnik and a refreshing interlude in Cavtat, Stjepan decided to up the game with a crazy cliff side ride to the top of the mountain.
 The road was narrow and steep, with signs warning of wild boar.
 All well and good, until big busses and trucks came in the other direction.
 I had to close my eyes when Stjepan pulled to the infinitesimal side of the road.